Summer Undergraduate Research Initiative

-The College of Education’s Summer Scholar Research Grants are designed to provide undergraduate students with an opportunity to propose and pursue advanced undergraduate research projects during an 8-week period of the summer months, with or without credit, within their major.
+The College of Education’s Summer Undergraduate Research Initiative (also known as Summer Scholar Research Grants) is in place to provide undergraduate students with an opportunity to propose and pursue advanced undergraduate research projects during the summer months over the duration of eight weeks.

-The awards program seeks to emphasize individual curiosity and initiative, intellectual ambition, and scholarly work conducted individually or in groups.
+This program seeks to emphasize individual curiosity and initiative, intellectual ambition, and scholarly work conducted individually or in groups.
 Each project requires a College of Education faculty mentor.
-Grants will be awarded on a competitive basis to students whose applications demonstrate a sound conception of the proposed work and evidence of the interest and ability to complete the project successfully.
+Summer Undergraduate Research Initiative grants will be awarded on a competitive basis to students whose applications demonstrate a sound conception of the proposed work and evidence of the interest and ability to complete the project successfully.

 About the Summer Scholar Research Grant Awards

-• Applicant shall be a currently enrolled undergraduate student who will continue working toward a bachelor’s degree at Towson University in the fall semester following completion of the summer project.
+• Applicant shall be a currently enrolled undergraduate student who will continue working towards a bachelor’s degree at Towson University in the fall semester following completion of the summer project.

-• The project shall not be part of a regular class for the major or minor, though it could build from a project which originated in a regular course offering.
+• The project shall not be part of a regular class assignment for the student’s major or minor, though it could build from a project which originated in a regular course offering.

 • Awards are in 10 hour/week increments, with 10 hours per week the minimum and 20 hours per week the maximum.
-Summer Scholar students shall devote the appropriate time awarded per week for a total of 8 weeks.
+Undergraduate researchers shall devote the appropriate time awarded per week for a total of eight weeks.

-• The Summer Scholar student may enroll in a maximum of only one three or four-credit summer course but agrees to make no commitment to other fixed work obligations (whether as employment, internship, or as a volunteer) for more than 10-hours per week while conducting summer research.
-However, an undergraduate student applicant and faculty mentor may apply for exemption to the summer course enrollment and 10-hour /week work obligation limits to address extenuating circumstances (e.g. addressing course pre-requisites, EMPOWER program, etc.).
+• Participating students may enroll in a maximum of only one three or four-credit summer courses and agree to make no commitment to other fixed work obligations (whether as employment, internship, or as a volunteer) for more than 10-hours per week while conducting summer research.
+However, an undergraduate student applicant and faculty mentor may apply for exemption to the summer course enrollment and 10-hour /week work obligation limits to address extenuating circumstances (e.g., addressing course prerequisites, EMPOWER program, etc.).
 The request should address why the applicant needs the exemption and how both the student and faculty mentor can still fulfill the requirements of the summer research with the added course credits and/or other work obligations.
 Please also see Note 2 in the "Special Considerations" section on the incorporation of volunteer work as part of the project.

-• Summer Scholar student shall provide a written report to the faculty mentor for review and an electronic copy of the final version of this report to the COE Dean’s Office in Hawkins Hall by September 30.
+• Summer undergraduate researchers shall provide a written report to the faculty mentor for review and an electronic copy of the final version of this report to the COE Dean’s Office in Hawkins Hall by September 30.
 Although no minimum length for this report will be specified, it should reflect a scope of research and writing associated with the time invested.
-In doing so, each Summer Scholar student agrees that the report may be posted on a college or university website as evidence on the academic outcomes of the Summer Research Awards program.
+In doing so, each participating student agrees that the report may be posted on a college or university website to share the academic outcomes and successes of the Summer Undergraduate Research Initiative.

-• Summer Scholar student shall provide a public presentation of the results of the project work within an existing context for student research presentations or at an event created for the purpose of this presentation by the second Friday of October of the award calendar year.
+• Student researcher shall provide a public presentation of the results of the project work within an existing context for student research presentations or at an event created for the purpose of this presentation by the second Friday of October of the award calendar year.

-• The Faculty supervisor is expected to work directly and communicate a minimum of three times a week during the award period to advise the student and to assess progress.
+• The faculty mentor is expected to work directly and communicate a minimum of three times a week during the award period to advise the student and to assess progress.

-• The Faculty supervisor is responsible for reviewing the final report before it is submitted to the COE Dean’s Office in Hawkins Hall and confirming that the terms of the grant were fulfilled regarding time spent on research and outcomes.
+• The faculty mentor is responsible for reviewing the final report before it is submitted to the COE Dean’s Office in Hawkins Hall and confirming that the terms of the grant are fulfilled regarding time spent on research and outcomes.

-• If project results are part of a group or faculty-led faculty project, the Summer Scholar student should have co-author credit.
+• If project results are part of a group or faculty-led faculty project, the student researchers should receive co-author credit.
 If, after the completion of the project, the faculty member does not feel that such credit is earned, an exception must be granted by the department chair and Chair of the COE Faculty Development and Research Committee (FDRC).

-• Each Summer Scholar student will receive an hourly rate of $15.00/hour.
+• Each student receiving a summer undergraduate research award will be paid an hourly rate of $15/hour.

-• It is the responsibility of both the Summer Scholar student and faculty mentor to make a positive affirmation of the expectations of the summer research project.
+• It is the responsibility of both the student researcher and faculty mentor to make a positive affirmation of the expectations of the summer research project.

-• Note 1: In specific circumstances, if additional funds are available, limited funds of $200 may be available to the student for supplies, in addition to the stipend.
-A budget and explanation of need for and purpose of materials for the project are required.
-Due at time of application.
+• Note 1: If additional funds are available, limited funds of $200 may be available to the student for supplies, in addition to the stipend.
+A budget and explanation of need and purpose of materials for the project will be required at the time of application.

 • Note 2: In some instances, a case may be made that voluntary engagements in the community or with an organization are part of a research process.
 It is the responsibility of the student to make a credible case in proposing a project that this engagement is essential to the research, that the research aspects of the project are fully and substantively defined, and that the result of the project will be a meaningful research report meeting the scholarly, theoretical, and analytical standards of the project’s discipline.
 The proposal must also establish the maximum number of hours per week that would be devoted to volunteer engagements and the time committed to scholarly research and analysis.

-• If an exemption to the summer course enrollment and 10-hour/week work obligation limit is needed, explain why the exemption is needed and how both the Summer Scholar student and faculty mentor will full all requirements of the research.
+• If an exemption to the summer course enrollment and 10-hour/week work obligation limit is needed, explain why the exemption is needed and how both the student researcher and faculty mentor will fulfill all requirements of the research.

 • Evidence of IRB or IACUC approval or status, if applicable.